Data journalism lesson with crime stats: Parsing close-call numbers

 - In cell N278, type “Minimum” and in cell P278, “=P273-P276.”
 This is the average minus the confidence interval, and the result is 2.469.

 - In cell N279, type “Maximum” and in cell P279, “=P273+P276.”
 This is the average plus the confidence interval, and the result is 2.903.

-So for our story, it turns out that the cities with rates of violent crime closest to the national average, 2.686, are Seattle, Wash.
-(2.702), and Lowell, Mass.
-(2.681).
-Twenty-nine of our cities, from Manchester, N.H.
-(2.899) to Reno, Nev.
-(2.473), are within 95% confidence interval for our mean — their rates are statistically indistinguishable from the average crime rate, meaning they’re effectively the same, at least based on the available data.
-Given that we have 269 cities, they’re actually fairly tightly bunched: 10.78% are within the confidence interval for the mean.
+So for our story, it turns out that the cities with rates of violent crime closest to the national average, 2.686, are Seattle, Washington (2.702), and Lowell, Massachusetts (2.681).
+Twenty-nine of our cities, from Manchester, New Hampshire (2.899) to Reno, Nevada (2.473), are within 95 percent confidence interval for our mean — their rates are statistically indistinguishable from the average crime rate, meaning they’re effectively the same, at least based on the available data.
+Given that we have 269 cities, they’re actually fairly tightly bunched: 10.78 percent are within the confidence interval for the mean.

 So then the question becomes, what is the story that the data is telling us?
 Here are possible headlines, all of them statistically accurate — and defensible:

-- “Oakland, Calif., and Flint, Mich. lead nation in violent crime rates.”
+- “Oakland, California and Flint, Michigan lead nation in violent crime rates.”
 The rate for these two cities is more than five times the average for all cities examined.